 Transition between near and far

-Instead of using specific gestures, such as "pointing with index finger" to direct the ray, we designed the ray coming out from the center of the palm, releasing and reserving the five fingers for more manipulative gestures, such as pinch and grab.
+Instead of using specific gestures like "pointing with index finger" to direct the ray, we designed the ray to comout out from the center of the users' palm.
+This way, we've released and reserved the Five Fingers for more manipulative gestures like pinch and grab.
 With this design, we create only one mental model - the same set of hand gestures are used for both near and far interaction.
 You can use the same grab gesture to manipulate objects at different distances.
 The invocation of the rays is automatic and proximity-based as follows:

 When an object is within arm's length (roughly 50 cm), the rays are turned off automatically, encouraging near interaction.

 When the object is farther than 50 cm, the rays are turned on.
 The transition should be smooth and seamless.